-We will charge you a penalty if you fail to make any required payments.
-We will charge you a penalty if you make any of your required payments late.
-For details, see Arizona Form 221.
+We will charge you a penalty if you are late or if you fail to make any required payments.
+See Arizona Form 221.

 Can You Make Estimated Payments Even if You Do Not Have To?

 If you do not have to make Arizona estimated income tax payments, you may still choose to make them.
 For details, see Arizona Form 140ES.